uboslinux/ubos-docs/sphinx/users/installation/x86_disk.rst

 .. code-block:: none

-   > ubos-install --rootpartition /dev/sda3 --bootpartition /dev/sda1
+   % sudo ubos-install --rootpartition /dev/sda3 --bootpartition /dev/sda1

 In this case, you need to also specify a partition that is used as boot partition.